-If a student wishes to withdraw from the University, he/she must complete a University withdrawal form and also complete an exit interview with a staff member in Enrollment Services/Academic Services.
-See tuition reduction policy for financial implications.
+If a student wishes to withdraw entirely from the University, he/she must complete a University withdrawal form and also complete an exit interview with a staff member in Enrollment Services/Academic Services.
+See the Tuition Reduction policy for financial implications.

-Students who withdraw from class(es) by the end of week 7 will receive a grade of "W;" those withdrawing after this date will receive a grade of "WF."
+If active engagement has occurred, students who withdraw from class(es) by the end of week 7 will receive a grade of "W"; those withdrawing after this date will receive a grade of "WF".
 Students who withdraw from a 5 1/2 or 6 week course or rotation prior to the start of Week 4 (Week 9 for courses beginning the second half of the quarter) will receive a grade of "W"; those withdrawing after the start of Week 4 or Week 9, depending on course start date, will receive a grade of "WF".

 Pharm.D.
-Students - Third Professional Year (PY3) Withdrawal Policy Students who withdraw from a rotation block prior to the start of Week 5 will receive a grade of "W", those withdrawing after the start of Week 5 of the rotation would receive a
+Students - Third Professional Year (PY3) Withdrawal Policy

-"WF" unless they had a medical or military excuse.
+Students who withdraw from a rotation block prior to the start of Week 5 will receive a grade of "W", those withdrawing after the start of Week 5 of the rotation will receive a "WF" unless a medical or military excuse is provided.